DHP-stottepakke/pages/pages/dmp_supporting_info/support_05_reuse_collect.md

 {% include callout.html type="tip" content="
 **Why is this topic important**\\
->> Defining what research data that will be analysed within your project is an important core element when designing your research project.
-Identifying reusable data will often be a very effective way of starting the planning of a project, and thus you should always check whether excisting data can be of relevance to your project.\\
+>> Defining what data that will be analysed within your project is an important core element when designing your research project.
+And identifying reusable data will often be a very effective way of starting the planning of a project, and thus you should always check whether excisting data can be of relevance to your project.\\
->> Defining how project data will be collected will also help when defining data management roles and delegate daa management in the project\\
+>> Defining how project data will be collected will also help when defining data management roles and delegate data management in the project\\
->> Defining how data will be created, possivbly reused and flow in and out of your project, will contribute to Open Data and Open Science\\
+>> Defining how data will be created, possivbly reused, and flow both in and out of your project, will contribute to Open Data and Open Science practices.\\
 " %}

 ## About this chapter